Azure/azure-powershell/src/ResourceMover/examples/Invoke-AzResourceMoverCommit.md

 ```

-Commit the set of resources in the Move Collection using "SourceARMID" as input
+Commit the set of resources in the Move Collection using "SourceARMID" as input.